MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/java/plan-implementation-content.md

 [Azure App Service](/azure/app-service/overview) is an HTTP-based managed service for hosting web applications, REST APIs, and mobile back ends.
 Azure has many viable [compute options](/azure/architecture/guide/technology-choices/compute-decision-tree).
 The web app uses Azure App Service because it meets the following requirements:

-- **Natural progression.** On-premises, Proseware deployed a `war` file to a Tomcat sever and wanted to minimize the amount of rearchitecting for that deployment model.
+- **Natural progression.** On-premises, Proseware deployed a `war` file to a Tomcat server and wanted to minimize the amount of rearchitecting for that deployment model.
 App Service was a natural progression for Proseware, but Azure Spring Apps is an alternative.
 - **High SLA.** It has a high SLA that meets the requirements for the production environment.
 - **Reduced management overhead.** It's a fully managed hosting solution.
 - **Containerization capability.** App Service works with private container image registries like Azure Container Registry.
 Proseware can use these registries to containerize the web app in the future.